babbush/HistoricalFermiLib/README.rst

 FermiLib is an open source effort for analyzing quantum simulation algorithms.

 The first version (v0.1a0) is an alpha release which features data structures and tools for obtaining and manipulating representations of fermionic Hamiltonians.
-FermiLib is designed as a library of ProjectQ and leverages ProjectQ to compile, emulate and simulate quantum circuits.
-FermiLib supports plug-ins from third party electronic structure packages in order to perform certain calculations.
+FermiLib is designed as a library on top of ProjectQ and leverages ProjectQ to compile, emulate and simulate quantum circuits.

 Getting started
 ---------------